-In the very first times of installing any Linux distributions, I got confused at the partitioning step.
-After years of experience, here is how I am doing now and I am quite satisfying with this partitioning strategy.
+In the very first time of installing any Linux distributions, I got confused at the partitioning step.
+After years of experience, here is how I am doing now and I am quite satisfied with this partitioning strategy.

-From the begin to end (left to right) of the disk:
+From the beginning to end (left to right) of the disk:

 - 500MB, FAT32, EFI System.